Tiago-Dev/plant-manager/README.md

 # Gopizza

-App to management the orders of a pizza restaurant
+Plant manager, for you to take better care of your plants.

 ## Technologies
 - React Native
 - Typescript
-- Firebase
 - Expo Bare Workflow
 - Styled Components